 At 20, Feroz Khan made his first screen appearance in the Sunil Dutt starrer Didi (1959).
 His very first scene proved prophetic as Lalita Pawar sagely told him, "Kamyabi na-kamyabi, tumhare bas ki baat nahee.
 Tum apne maqsad ke saath sachhe raho.
 (Success or failure is not in your hands.
 Keep true to your work.)"
 Feroz did just that; he had to struggle for the next decade-and-a-half before making it big.

 In pic: Feroz Khan with wife Sundari and children Fardeen and Laila

 Actress Zaheeda, Nargis' niece, knew Feroz Khan much before he became a marquee name.
 She told mid-day in a 2009 interview to Dinesh Raheja, "Feroz was my neighbour at Marine Drive he lived in a guest house.
 A very handsome youngster, he would wear red polo-neck shirts and swagger; making girls swoon over him.
 He was always a colourful person and had an Anglo-Indian girlfriend in those days.
 My father, Akhtar Hussain, was producing Raat Aur Din and cast him in a flamboyant second role opposite Nargisji.
 It was a big honour for him."

 In pic: Feroz with his kids Fardeen and Laila

-Raat Aur Din took a while in the making and Feroz Khan got a first whiff of big-budget success when he played Rajendra Kumar's friend and unrequited lover of Sadhana in Ramanand Sagar's Arzoo (1965).
-In the same year, Khan impressed in the taut drama Oonche Log, in which he was an unrepentant playboy who impregnates his girlfriend but refuses to marry her
+Raat Aur Din took a while in the making and Feroz Khan got the first whiff of big-budget success when he played Rajendra Kumar's friend and unrequited lover of Sadhana in Ramanand Sagar's Arzoo (1965).
+In the same year, Khan impressed in the taut drama Oonche Log, in which he was an unrepentant playboy who impregnates his girlfriend but refuses to marry her.

 In pic: Feroz Khan, with Shammi Kapoor (in the background)